HectorHJDH/Coding-quiz-challenge/README.md

 # Coding Quiz Challenge

 ## Description
-n this week 4-5 challenge, the objective was to create an application that asks us questions about coding we will have 1 minute to do the quiz and when clicking on an answer the page will show us if it's correct or not, also al the end there will be a score and you must write your name and then a table will show the high scores.
+In this week 4-5 challenge, the objective was to create an application that asks us questions about coding we will have 1 minute to do the quiz and when clicking on an answer the page will show us if it's correct or not, also al the end there will be a score and you must write your name and then a table will show the high scores.

 ## Installation